rrcarter/StealthMed/CONTRIBUTING.md

 - git add _poc/app.py pyproject.toml uv.lock_
 git commit -m "What I did"
-- git commit -m "Made changes and stuff" git push origin your-feature-branch
+- git commit -m "Made changes and stuff" git remote set-url upstream https://YOURGITHUBNAME:YOURGITHUBTOKEN@github.com/YOURGITHUBNAME/StealthMed.git
+- This part is really finicky but its why you needed to fork the repo as a contributor git push upstream your-feature-branch
-- git push origin
+- git push upstream _uvmigration_

 ## Step 5.
-Log into Github.com to finish PR Request
+Log into Github.com to finish PR Request for approval
 You're not done after you push to Github, one more step with writing the Pull request
-- Add "Fixes" to the title of the PR with the relevant issue number
+- Add "Fixes" at the top of the description box (not the title) of the Pull Request
+- When you type "Fixes" you will see a drop-down menu with the issues numbered.
+Select the relevant one.
-- It should be automatically linked to the issue
+- Then it should be automatically linked to the issue
+- After submitting PR will be reviewed!

 # TLDR
 1. git pull origin main